The Double Stroller I’d Buy Again (After Trying the Popular Ones)

 How We Found the Jeep Double Stroller

 At that point, I was done overthinking it.
-I didn’t want to spend another $500–$800 on something I wasn’t sure about.
+I didn’t want to spend another $500–$800 on something that might work.

 And honestly?
 It checked every box we needed.